Jxck/jxck.io/mozaic.fm/episodes/52/monthly-web-201904.md

   - Implemented FIDO AppID extension (r243193)
   - Implemented support for new meter ARIA role (r243198)
   - Changed to use a ServiceWorker process per registrable domain (r242905)
-  - Blocked all plugins smaller than 5px × 5px (r242949)
+  - Blocked all plugins smaller than 5px x 5px (r242949)
   - Changed to use smaller default storage quotas for third-party frames (r243247)
 - *Release Notes for Safari Technology Preview 80*
   - <https://webkit.org/blog/8825/release-notes-for-safari-technology-preview-80/>